Evita (soundtrack): Background and development

 In 1996, Madonna starred in the film Evita, playing the role of Eva Perón, the Spiritual Leader of the Nation of Argentina.
 For a long time, Madonna had desired to play Eva and even wrote a letter to director Alan Parker, explaining how she would be perfect for the part.
 Madonna had already enlisted the help of composers Tim Rice and Andrew Lloyd Webber, who had originally created the musical Evita.
 Rice believed that the singer would suit in the title role since she could "act beautifully through music".

-However, Lloyd Webber was still wary about Madonna's singing, so after securing the role, she underwent vocal training with coach Joan Lader.
+However, Lloyd Webber was still wary about Madonna's singing, so after securing the role, she undertook vocal training with coach Joan Lader.
 Since Evita required the actors to sing their own parts, the training helped in increasing Madonna's confidence in the songs.
 Lader noted that the singer "had to use her voice in a way she's never used it before.
 Evita is real musical theater — it's operatic, in a sense.
 Madonna developed an upper register that she didn't know she had."
 She taught Madonna how to sing using her diaphragm rather than just her throat, enabling her to project her voice in a more cohesive manner.
 Madonna was thrilled to find the newly discovered nuances in her voice and would go home every night, practicing by telephoning her friends and singing to them.

 Parker finished writing the script for the film by May 1995.
 He then visited Lloyd Webber's home in France, and tried to bring him and Rice together for working on the film; the duo had not worked with each other for years after the musical Cricket (1986).
 While drafting the script, Parker had re-written the last act, removing the repetitive content of the original play.
 This resulted in Rice and Lloyd Webber composing new music, including the new song "You Must Love Me".
-Parker knew that the pre-recorded playback would be the main backbone for the filming, hence was wary about the decisions he had to make in the recording studio.
-He pondered over the script and the music, expecting any questions that the actors would have for later.
+Parker knew that the pre-recorded playback would be the main backbone for the filming, hence he was wary about the decisions he had to make in the recording studio.
+He pored over the script and the music, anticipating the questions he expected the actors to ask during filming.